 Driving for most of us is an essential part of our day.
-Some of us drive short distances while other driver long distances.
+Some of us drive short distances while other drive long distances.
 Some of us drive in heavy traffic while others drive on vacant country roads.
-Regardless the conditions, driving can make us feel drowsy, thus, the drowsy driving.
-You don’t need to start driving already feeling tired, there are many factors that can aid and abet drowsy driving, and these include environmental and emotional factors just as much as the physical factors.
+Regardless of the conditions, driving can make us feel drowsy, thus, drowsy driving.
+You don’t need to start driving already feeling tired, there are many factors that can aid and abet drowsy driving, and these include environmental and emotional factors just as much as the physical factors:

-- Emotional or Social Factors.
-Are your stressed or depressed while driving?
+- Emotional or Social Factors: Are you stressed or depressed while driving?
 Alternatively, are you feeling invincible?
 Are you driving alone as opposed to with family or friends?
 Are you driving after a social event where you had a drink of alcohol?
 All of these factors can contribute to drowsy driving.

 Do any of these conditions affect you?
 Probably.
 So many of us are sleep-deprived, stressed, or working a bit too much and returning home late.
 So, just because you haven’t fallen asleep at the wheel yet, you need to take steps to make sure you don’t fall asleep at the wheel.

 Apart from the obvious reason drowsy driving is so dangerous: falling asleep at the wheel, there are other reasons to be alarmed by drowsy driving.
 A driver’s reaction times are slowed.
 You are not as alert as you should be.
 Focusing on driving becomes a problem.
 You can become distracted easily or you may do things to distract yourself intentionally so that you don’t fall asleep.

 Is there a law against driving while drowsy?